-If you’ve been offered a settlement agreement, you may be thinking “What now?”
+If you’ve been offered a settlement agreement, you may be wondering if it’s negotiable.

 1. Not Preparing

-The ACAS Code of Practice on Settlement Agreements recommends that employers give an employee at least ten days to consider an offer.
-Although this isn’t actually a binding legal requirement, it is something that all employers should take into account.
+The ACAS Code of Practice on Settlement Agreements recommends that employers give an employee at least ten days to consider a settlement offer.
+Although this isn’t actually required by employment law, it is something that all employers should take into account.

 When preparing a response, take some time to think about what you really want in the settlement agreement.
 Give careful thought to the best case scenario in a settlement agreement.